lunarmint/anime-piracy-wiki/README.md

 - Add one `&nbsp;` at the end the content in every `.md` to make the EOF feels more natural visually.

+- Make sure every `.md` has to be readable both in Reddit's Markdown and regular markdown `.md`.

 &nbsp;